-Dr. Boyse has been honored as a “Top Dentist” in Phoenix Magazine since 2003.
+Dr. Boyse has been honored as a “Top Dentist” in Phoenix Magazine since 2003, and in 2014 was voted (along with Dr. Kelly) the Top Oral Surgeon in the Valley.
 He is a Board Certified Oral and Maxillofacial Surgeon.

-Dr. Kelly has been honored as a “Top Dentist” in Phoenix Magazine since 2008.
+Dr. Kelly has been honored as a “Top Dentist” in Phoenix Magazine since 2008, and in 2014 was voted (along with Dr. Boyse) the Top Oral Surgeon in the Valley.
 He is a Board Certified Oral and Maxillofacial Surgeon and a Diplomate of the National Dental Board of Anesthesiology.

 Dentistry has been a lifelong interest for Dr. Austin.
 He says, “I was fascinated with dentistry the very first time I went to a dentist, and when I was finishing college it was the profession I most wanted to pursue.”
 Dr. Austin left his home in Santa Paula, California to attend Graceland University in Lamoni, Iowa.
 While there he married his wife Nancy and earned a Bachelor of Science degree in Chemistry.
 They moved to Iowa City to attend the University of Iowa School of Dentistry.
 Dr. Austin achieved high honors in dental school and was inducted into the National Dental Honor Society, Omicron Kappa Upsilon, for outstanding academic and clinical achievement.
 He completed his residency in Oral and Maxillofacial Surgery and also obtained the degree of Doctor of Medicine at the University of Alabama at Birmingham.